Post

 By adding a positive $\epsilon$, the denominator ($\sqrt{\sigma_{\vec{x}}^2 + \epsilon}$) becomes strictly larger than the true standard deviation.

-Because of this geometric trick, the denominator is always slightly larger than the true variance (see Appendix 3 for derivation):
+Because of this geometric trick, the denominator is always slightly larger than the true variance:

 Furthermore, because LayerNorm calculates a different variance for every single token, $\epsilon$ pulls on them unevenly: